lushiv/MariaGin/README.md

 <a href="#"><img width="20%" height="auto" src="https://i.ibb.co/bXhyRw7/Screenshot-from-2023-10-02-17-53-14.png" height="100"/></a>
-# MariaGin:- Swaggerize Go Gin Backend With MariaDB
+Swaggerize Go Gin Backend With MariaDB
 This is a boilerplate base repository for a Gin Golang API with Swagger documentation and MariaDB MySQL, including all the required packages and necessary helpers for a complete backend project using Gin.
 ## Implemented Stacks